JLRipley314/gh3d2m-documentation/README.md

 ## Contact

-For questions/comments
+Please let me know if you would like to add to any of the documentation, or if anything is unclear.

-Justin L. Ripley: lloydripley [at] gmail [dot] com
+lloydripley [at] gmail [dot] com